margaretmf/margaretmf.github.io/teaching.md

 * "He made a circle of the camp, walked out on the lake ice - which was covered with  snow as well - and back around and saw no tracks other than rabbit and mouse. (p.
 99, Brian's Winter)

-Then he started to move toward where the sound had come from, workign slowly, amazed that he was starting to warm up and even feel comfortable.
+Then he started to move toward where the sound had come from, working slowly, amazed that he was starting to warm up and even feel comfortable.
 Back in the hood the air was kept from moving and his face grew warmer and the fact that his head was warm seemed to warm his whole body and once he became accustomed to the cold he could look around and appreciate the world around him. (p.
 99, Brian's Winter)

 It was a world of beauty.
 It's like being inside glass, he thought, a beautiful glass crystal.
 The air was so clear he could see tiny twigs, needles on pine trees fifty, seventy-five yards away, and so still that when a chickadee flew from a tree to the meat piled near the entrace - where they flocked and picked at the meat - he could actually hear the rush of air as the bird flapped its wings." (p.
 99, Brian's Winter)